CesiumGS/3d-tiles-samples/EXT_mesh_features/README.md

 - [`SimplePropertyTexture`](SimplePropertyTexture): Properties that are stored in a texture, without feature IDs

 Each directory contains a dedicated `.gltf` file that contains the actual glTF asset.
 Additionally, each directory also contains a simple `tileset.json` file that is a [3D Tiles](https://github.com/CesiumGS/3d-tiles) tileset which just contains the respective glTF asset as its only content.
-These tilesets can be viewn in CesiumJS, by hosting the base directory of this repository on a local server, and using the following Cesium Sandcastle code:
+These tilesets can be viewed in CesiumJS, by hosting the base directory of this repository on a local server, and using the following Cesium Sandcastle code:

 ## Common Sandcastle Code